deep-research/victorslibrary-nuxt/content/reenchantment/song-for-a-friend.md

 type: Song
 explicit: false

-description: A cute song about love, with a touch of darkness.
+description: This is a cute song about love, with a touch of darkness.

 recordings:
   - title: Song for a Friend